eviweb/bash-commands/README.md

 * `bin/newex` : to create executable files
 * `bin/newcmd` : to create bash command files
+* `bin/newalias` : to create a more elaborated alias to a command
 * `composer/newcp` : to create new composer based project for Netbeans IDE

 License information